-- NHS Staff Survey
+- Staff Survey

 - Retention rates

-- Alongside the Culture Dashboard
+- Alongside cultural dashboard

-Update - Action 2.0 Health and wellbeing & reward and recognition engaged colleagues and initiated meaningful conversations aimed at improving experiences.
+Update - Action 2.0 Health and wellbeing & reward and recognition

 Our organisation is dedicated to enhancing the experience of both our staff and patients, with a focus on fostering a sense of inclusion and support.
-Throughout the year, we have hosted various events centred around EDI that have successfully
+Throughout the year, we have hosted various events centred around equality, diversity, and inclusion (EDI) that have successfully engaged our staff and initiated meaningful conversations aimed at improving experiences.